MHBauer/enhancements/keps/sig-node/20200921-subsecond-probe-timeouts/README.md

 -->
 # KEP-20200921: Subsecond Probe Timeouts

-Probe timeouts are limited to
+Probe timeouts are limited to seconds and that does NOT work well for clients looking for finer and coarser grained timeouts.
 <!--
 Generate TOC with `hack/update-toc.sh`.
 -->